SCCapstone/RubbleRaiders/index.md

 ## About the Game
 If you enjoy classical fantasy dungeon crawlers then this is a game made for you!
-The game centers around you, the player, creating a simple adventurer.
+The game centers around you, the player, creating a simple adventurer, representing your desired playstyle.
+Lead your character through a randomly generated dungeon filled with enemies, events, and treasure.
-Representing your desired playstyle and making them explore a randomly generated dungeon.
-While you take on quest to give yourself a goal on your adventures.
-Filled with randomly determined enemies, events, and treasure.
+Complete quests on your adventures to earn rewards and improve your skills.
-See how far you can get as the difficulty slowly ramps up the deeper you go.
+See how far you can get as the difficulty slowly ramps up the deeper you go!

 ## Features
 The game includes: